Historical photo showing vintage VW Transporters being manufactured.

 The New Transporter: Available in 2025

-The new Transporter will be unveiled at the IAA in Hanover later this year, and available to the market in early 2025.
+The new Transporter will be unveiled at the IAA in Hannover later this year, and available to the market in early 2025.
 The newest iteration of this iconic vehicle will have a significantly longer and wider load compartment, with a digital cockpit landscape as standard to meet all the requirements of today’s working world in the commercial vehicle.

 Exterior photo of a Transporter CONCEPT parked at a sea container storage facility.